 45 Iceland Must See Places and Must Do Experiences 692 Shares Pin582 Share107 Tweet3 Stumble FlipI’m a lucky lady.
 I spent my 40th birthday on Maui.
 My 44th found us flying to Italy and this year, on my 45th birthday, we were on another plane…this time to Iceland.
 As we flew over the icebergs dotting the sea near Greenland, the three of us were so excited about the adventure ahead.
 We were heading to someplace new, someplace different, someplace reputed to be like none other on earth.
 The trip did not disappoint.
 We were amazed, enchanted, awed and enthralled.
 We came home evangelizing about Iceland, as you can tell by all the posts I’ve written about the landscape and our experiences.
 In honor of my 45th birthday, I had to put together my list of 45 Iceland must see places.
 So if you are looking for reasons to go to Iceland on your next trip, here they are.
 If you take a vacation to Iceland, suddenly the words of Led Zeppelin’s Immigrant Song will make sense: We come from the land of the ice and snow, From the midnight sun where the hot springs flow… We landed at midnight, the day before the summer solstice.
 Looking out the window as the plane moved over land to prepare for landing, the sun appeared to be setting on the horizon.
 Yet when we walked out of the airport, it was still as light as dusk or dawn, as the sun began again its slow rise back into the sky.
 This disconcerting notion of 24-hour daylight was our first introduction to the uniqueness of Iceland.
 As we explored Reykjavik the next day, I was intrigued by the Scandinavian-style architecture and its festively-colored houses with corrugated metal siding.
 The clean, uncrowded streets of Reykjavik felt more like walking through a trendy small town than a country’s capital.
 Our first introduction to Icelandic cuisine started with langoustines, ling, and local beer…happily skipping the whale and puffin offerings.
 The Harpa concert hall is stunning, as is the view from the top of the Hallgrimskirkja church.
 As much as we loved exploring Reykjavik, we were there to see the landscape and each day and every mile introduced something new.
 We took many Iceland road trips, but my favorite was on our second day when we drove through much of South Iceland.
 Out the window we watched mist over the tan lichen, followed by steam rising from the ground, replaced by barren lava flows, before we came across our first waterfalls.
 One of the best moments of the trip was walking through a small canyon to find a “secret” waterfall.
 The mist from the falls did its best to soak us through our rain gear but couldn’t wash the smiles off of our faces.
 Just when we thought it couldn’t get any more amazing, we stopped at Dyrholaey and discovered puffins just under our feet.
 Throughout the week, it was just one amazing experience after another.
 The black sand beach in Vik.
 The sea stacks and basalt columns in Reynisfjara.
 The blue, white, and zebra-striped icebergs in the glacier lagoon.
 Dog sledding across a pristine white glacier.
 Watching a geyser bulge into a bright blue ball before erupting into the air.
 Feeling the mist of the Gulfoss waterfall with its double rainbow effect overhead.
 Hiking across a glacier dotted with volcanic ash.
 Every road trip was as much about the journey as the destination.
 There are so many reasons to visit Iceland but in honor of my 45th birthday, here are my top 45… 45 Reasons to Visit Iceland (in Photos) Click on any picture in the gallery to open larger… The black sand beach at Vik Icelandic horses Midnight sun Colorful architecture in Reykjavik The view from the Hallsgrimskirkja Icelandic meat soup at Fakasel The Harpa concert hall in Reykjavik Visiting the Vikingworld Museum The secret waterfall Gljúfurárfoss near Sejlandfoss The food at the Lava Restaurant at the Blue Lagoon Drinking water straight from a glacier Staying at a cabin in the countryside Walking around the rim of the Kerid crater The sea arch at Dyrholaey Strokkur geyser exploding Skogafoss waterfall The ubiquitous sheep Walking behind the Sejlandfoss The Sun Voyager sculpture in Reykjavik Sejlandfoss waterfall Sea stacks at Reynisfjara The harbour at Reykjavik Observing puffins at Dyrholaey The pristine views at Langjokull glacier Enjoying the contrast between the green grass and the black sand beach at Dyrholaey Getting out on the water in Reykjavik harbour The Mordor-like cones of ash on the Sólheimajökull Fields of lupine The lighthouse at Dryholaey Langoustines and Gull beer at Icelandic Fish and Chips in Reykjavik The views from the glacier The light refracting through the windows at the Harpa concert hall Climbing on the basalt columns at Reynisfjara The unique architecture of Hallgrimskirkja in Reykjavik Double rainbows over Gulfoss waterfall Hiking on a glacier (with ice axes!)
 Living in the shadow of Eyjafjallajökull Dog sledding across a glacier Views from the Dyrholaey arch Getting up close to icebergs Sulphur and hot springs Stunning vistas around every corner The unique architecture Sea stacks at Vik Meeting and harnessing the sled dogs Soaking in a naturally heated pool or spa Have I convinced you to visit Iceland yet?
 PIN THIS FOR LATER What do you have to add?
 Share Written by We3Travel and was last updated on October 17, 2016.
-Read more about Europe, Family Trips, Destinations, IcelandTagged Iceland Related Posts A Thrilling Journey into Thor’s Valley in Iceland 20+ Iceland Travel Tips Searching for Puffins in Iceland Where to Stay in Reykjavik and Iceland with Kids Be the first to comment Leave a Reply Cancel reply Your email address will not be published.
+Read more about Europe, Family Trips, Destinations, IcelandTagged Iceland Related Posts A Thrilling Journey into Thor’s Valley in Iceland 20+ Iceland Travel Tips Searching for Puffins in Iceland Be the first to comment Leave a Reply Cancel reply Your email address will not be published.
 Required fields are marked * Name * Email * Website Subscribe to replies:Do Not Send Email Notifications.Send Email Notification ONLY If Someone Replies To My Comment(s).Send Email Notification Whenever A New Comment Is Posted.
 Notify me of follow-up comments by email.
 Notify me of new posts by email.